 Gini brings us the “good news” that the Chartered Institute of Public Relations (CIPR) has thrown its support behind the Association for the Measurement and Evaluation of Communications (AMEC) commitment to eradicate the use of Advertising Value Equivalencies (AVEs) in measuring communications programs.

 Just how many times will we have to declare the AVE dead before it stops rearing its ugly head in corporate measurement programs?
 AVEs are meaningless people!
 You can’t equate paid with earned media.
 You cannot assign a value to earned media that any group of intelligent people will agree on.
 AVEs are fiction, pure and simple.
 Requiesce in pace.

 Did you spot this article on The Holmes Report?
 Did you complete the survey it pointed to?
 How do you feel about a questionnaire that asks questions about individual people, including whether you would hire them?
 What public interest is served by this?
 I think this survey is a misfire and totally inappropriate.
 Is this how fake news is manufactured?

 We’d love to know what you think about the topics we discussed as well as your suggestions for questions you’d like answered or topics for future shows.
 Leave a comment on the blog, send us an email or an audio comment to [email protected], leave a comment on the Inside PR Facebook group or the FIR Podcast Network Facebook group, We’re also on Twitter.
 We’re @inside_pr or connect directly with Gini Dietrich, Joseph Thornley, and Martin Waxman.

 We hope you like the podcast as much as we like making it for you.
-If you do, we have a favor to ask: If you like this podcast, please rate us on iTunes.
+If you do, we have a favor to ask: If you like this podcast, please rate us on Apple Podcasts.